 Before investing in any of the alternatives to H-E-B, investors should consider factors that influence the grocery industry's financial performance.
 High inflation, for example, may benefit suppliers more than it helps individual grocers.
 Likewise, rising transportation costs, climate-related disasters, interest rates, and the general state of the economy can affect grocery chains' bottom lines.

-How to buy H-E-B stock
+How to buy stocks similar to H-E-B

 Investors who want to buy one of these H-E-B alternatives can purchase shares in any brokerage account.
 Here's a step-by-step guide on how to invest in stocks like H-E-B.